hwoy/bfvm/README.md

 ### aSSfuck language

-assfuck is a joke programming lauage that uses brainfuck's semantic.
+aSSfuck is a joke programming lauage that uses brainfuck's semantic.

 assassassassassassassassassassAsSaSsassassass